QuentinVB/babylon-evolved/README.md

 https://doc.babylonjs.com/divingDeeper/developWithBjs/vsCode

 # Blender level
+I'm a Blender user since 2008.
+It was obviously my choice to develop games with babylon js.
-use the blender to babylon python module
+I use the [blender to babylon python addon](https://doc.babylonjs.com/extensions/Exporters/Blender)There is 2 approach in order to use the 3D assets created from blender.
+## Entire scene
+The blender scene you export and all his content will be your babylon js scene

 ## Config
 Further improvement